OneIdentity/safeguard-api-tutorial/spp5-safeguard-bash/safeguard-bash-hol.md

 ```

 That last line stating that a login file has been created means that your
-session is ready to go and you can call the Safeguard API.
+session is ready to go and you can call the SPP API.

 To disconnect just run the `disconnec-safeguard.sh` script: